char101/vim-nearest-complete-lua/README.md

 # features

-* search from the nearest line from current cursor position
+* search lines starting from the nearest position from current cursor position
 * respects `iskeyword` pattern
 * respects `ignorecase`/`smartcase` settings
 * handle completion in the middle of word